fxfunky/fxlab-custom/README.md

-## just one command to set linux environment to my needs 👌
+## Just one command to set linux environment to my needs 👌

 ### Features
 * runs apt update command